Investing in Japan

 <The Kawasaki City Small and Medium Enterprise Support Center>

-The Kawasaki City Small and Medium Enterprise Support Center has assigned managers (private-sector personnel) to offer advice on management improvements, technical issues, business startups, etc., and provides free consultations.
+The Kawasaki City Small and Medium Enterprise Support Center has posted consultants (private-sector personnel) to offer advice on management improvements, technical issues, business startups, etc., and provides free consultations.